-Facebook and Twitter have tens of millions of users in China despite a ban on accessing their websites, a survey shows.
+Facebook and Twitter have tens of millions of users in China, despite Beijing blocking access to the popular social networking sites.

 A survey by London-based researcher GlobalWebIndex found Facebook had 63.5 million users in the second quarter of this year, compared with 7.9 million in mid-2009.

 Twitter had 35.5 million users at the end of June – triple the number it had three years ago.

 The data is based on responses to online surveys in Mandarin.

 “It only takes a little bit of desk research to discover that what is called the ‘Great Firewall’ is actually much more porous than the Chinese government would like to admit,” said Tom Smith, founder of GlobalWebIndex.